The Best Quentin Tarantino Movie Scenes

 • Quotable dialogue

-For those who have not seen Quentin’s works, beware, MASSIVE SPOILERS ahead.
+For those who (unfortunately) have not seen Quentin’s masterful works, beware, MASSIVE SPOILERS ahead.
+Read at your own peril.

 50. Hilarious moment: Jody Domergue splat